The Law Office of John Vernon Moore, P.A. has a strong emphasis on military divorces and the unique issues associated

 There are three primary areas of coverage under the SCRA: (1) protection against the entry of default judgments; (2) stay of proceedings where the servicemember has notice of the proceeding; and (3) stay or vacation of execution of judgments, attachments, and garnishments.
 50 U.S.C. app. §§ 521, 522 and 524.

 In the context of a military divorce, the SCRA allows active-duty service members to formally request the court the divorce is filed in to put on hold, delay, or in other words, “stay” the divorce from moving forward because of the prejudice they would incur from having to respond within the normal timeframes and deadlines governed by the Florida Rules of Civil Procedure.
 A spouse who has been served with divorce papers during active duty must make a written request to the court.

-The SCRA provides that service member is permitted to have the divorce proceedings put on hold for a period of at least 90 days.
-After the initial stay requested by the service member, the court can grant subsequent extensions for a reasonable period of time but not indefinitely.
+The SCRA provides that service member is permitted to have the divorce proceedings put on hold for at least 90 days.
+After the initial stay requested by the service member, the court can grant subsequent extensions for a reasonable period but not indefinitely.